 Overall my parents used an authoritarian model of parenting with my mother being the main disciplinarian and my father never breaking ranks even when I could see in his eyes that he thought she was being too harsh.

 Their parenting style created in me a fear of them, but did not create a healthy respect.
 I obeyed because I was scared of the consequences of disobedience.
 Often I wasn’t even told what the natural consequence of an action would be – only that if I did it, I’d be punished.
-And if I gave in to temptation and defied them?
+And if I gave in to temptation and defied my parents?
 I lied, lied, lied.

-Overall I felt disconnected from my parents emotionally as a child and don’t feel close to them now as an adult.
+Overall I felt disconnected emotionally from my parents as a child and don’t feel close to them now as an adult.
 I love them and I am respectful toward them, but I stopped desiring a true relationship (one in which I can be myself) with them decades ago.

 It’s no wonder that when my oldest child was born and I experienced the overwhelming unconditional love that took my breath away I wanted to make sure this beautiful being never felt small, confused, inhibited, bad or alone the way I’d felt as a child.

 Granted, I had no idea how to accomplish that.
 Fortunately, when I experienced issues with breastfeeding I stumbled across resources like La Leche League and Dr. Sears.
 It was then that I was introduced to attachment parenting.
 As I read more about attachment parenting, its principles and its goals I knew this was how I wanted to parent my children in order to give them the best physical and emotional start in life.